Spy Row Erupts In Australia Over traitor Politician - UrduPoint

 Spy Row Erupts In Australia Over 'traitor' Politician

-Sydney, (APP - UrduPoint / Pakistan Point News - 29th Feb, 2024) Australia's government on Thursday faced angry demands to name a "traitor" former politician accused by the country's top spy of having "sold out" the country to a foreign power.
+Sydney, (APP - UrduPoint / Pakistan Point News - 29th Feb, 2024) Australia's government faced angry demands on Thursday to name a "traitor" former politician accused by Canberra's top spy of having "sold out" the country to a foreign power.

-In an extraordinary public revelation, Australia's director-general of security Mike Burgess said a spy team from an unnamed country had cultivated and recruited a former Australian politician.
+In an extraordinary public revelation, Australia's director-general of security Mike Burgess said a spy team from an unidentified country had cultivated and recruited a former Australian politician.

 "This politician sold out their country, party and former colleagues to advance the interests of the foreign regime," the spy chief said in a speech in Canberra on Wednesday.